xylous/settle/doc/SETTLE_MANUAL.md

 ## Options

-\-h, \-\-help

-:   Print usage information
+- `-h`, `--help` - Print usage information

-\-V, \-\-version

-:   Print version information
+- `-V`, `--version` - Print version information

 ## Commands

-- `help`

-    Print usage information broadly or, if a subcommand is given, usage information for said subcommand
+- `help` - Print usage information broadly or, if a subcommand is given, usage information for said subcommand

-- `compl`
+- `compl` - Generate autocompletion file for a certain shell (currently

-    Generate autocompletion file for a certain shell (currently supported: zsh, bash, fish) (see: section on autocompletion)
+    supported: zsh, bash, fish) (see: section on autocompletion)

     All subdirectories within the Zettelkasten one are treated as "projects"

-- `generate`

-    Create and populate the database with all Zettel's metadata If ran for the first time, creates a directory to hold all your notes (as per your configuration options) and populates it with an 'inbox' project
+- `generate` - Create and populate the database with all Zettel's metadata

+    If ran for the first time, creates a directory to hold all your notes (as per your configuration options) and populates it with an 'inbox' project
-- `ls`

-    List existing files in Zettelkasten, based on database info
+- `ls` - List existing files in Zettelkasten, based on database info

 - `new`

     Create a new Zettel and add its metadata to the database, but don't overwrite; if the file exists and the metadata entry also exists, abort

-    With the \-p or \-\-project option, you can specify a certain project (directory within the zettelkasten) to create your new note in.
+    With the `-p` or `--project` option, you can specify a certain project (directory within the zettelkasten) to create your new note in.

-- `update`

-    Update the metadata for a given path.
+- `update` - Update the metadata for a given path.
 If the path isn't a file or doesn't exist, print an error message.

-- `query`

-    Return existing Zettel matching the pattern provided as argument
+- `query` - Return existing Zettel matching the pattern provided as argument

-- `ghost`

-    Print a list of Zettel that have links pointing to them, but haven't been created
+- `ghost` - Print a list of Zettel that have links pointing to them, but haven't been created

-- `tags`

-    List all unique tags used in Zettelkasten
+- `tags` - List all unique tags used in Zettelkasten

-- `find`

-    Search for Zettel that have the specified tag
+- `find` - Search for Zettel that have the specified tag

-- `links`

-    Print the Zettel that match the query provided and the forward links they contain
+- `links` - Print the Zettel that match the query provided and the forward links they contain

-- `backlinks`

-    Print the Zettel (plural) that match the query provided and the Zettel (also plural) that have links pointing to them
+- `backlinks` - Print the Zettel (plural) that match the query provided and the Zettel (also plural) that have links pointing to them

-- `search`

-    Return a list of Zettel that contain the specified text
+- `search` - Return a list of Zettel that contain the specified text

-- `zk`

-    Print the absolute path to the directory Settle uses
+- `zk` - Print the absolute path to the directory Settle uses

 ## Configuration